-In the Boundary section of the Measure Volume window the following information for the bounding area is available:
+In Boundary section of the Measure Volume window the following information for the bounding area is available:

 - Longitude, Latitude, and Altitude for the vertices of the bounding area.

-- Perimeter, 2D (Altitude value is not used for calculation)
+- Perimeter, 2D (Altitude value is not used for calculation).

-- Perimeter, 3D
+- Perimeter, 3D.

-- Area, 2D
+- Area, 2D.

-- Coordinate system used in the project
+- Coordinate system used in the project.

-In the Volume section, it is possible to choose a preferable Base plane for volume calculation.
+In Volume section, it is possible to choose a preferable Base plane for volume calculation.
 Options include Best fit plane, Mean level plane, and Custom level plane.
 Best fit and mean level planes are calculated based on the altitudes of the bounding polygon vertices.
 Volume measured against custom level plane allows tracing volume changes for the same area in the course of time.
 The Level is set by the user in the corresponding box.
 Update button should be pressed for the Volume to be re-calculated against the set level.

 Volume is calculated Above set level and Below set level, also Total volume value is calculated according to the following formula: Total volume = Volume above - absolute value of the Volume below

 Volume measurement and profile creation are also available from the polyline/polygon context menu.